Meet The Team

 Gravity is an educational consultant, author and founder of Gravity Goldberg, LLC.
 While based in the New York / New Jersey metro area, Gravity supports school districts across the country.
 She specializes in literacy, special education, curriculum, assessment, and learning with technology.
-Her work ranges from demonstrating lessons and leading workshops on balanced literacy to working with administrators developing curriculum and customizing professional development programs.
+Her work ranges from demonstrating lessons and leading workshops to working with administrators developing curriculum and customizing professional development programs.
 She works in classrooms from pre-kindergarten through college and in a variety of settings, both urban and suburban.

 Dr. Goldberg’s most recent books, What Do I Teach Readers Tomorrow?
 Fiction & Nonfiction (Corwin) and Mindsets & Moves: Strategies That Help Readers Take Charge (Corwin) have been met with great enthusiasm.
 They have allowed many teachers to make shifts in their practice creating positive impacts for their students.
 Gravity is co-author of the book, Conferring With Readers: Supporting Each Student’s Growth and Independence (Heinemann).
 These books show Gravity’s commitment to creating learning environments that are responsive and supportive of students, teachers and leaders alike.

 Dr. Goldberg studied at Boston College and Teachers College, Columbia University, pursuing a doctorate in education in Curriculum and Teaching.
 Her focus on educational policy, school reform, and literacy education still guide her work to this day.
 She is certified in Elementary Education, Special Education, and as a Reading Specialist (K-12).
 Gravity is a certified yoga teacher which allows her to bring elements of yoga to students and teachers, helping them find balance and focus in their work and lives.